 CREATION UNDER R.A.
 6234

 On 19 June 1971, Republic Act 6234 was enacted.
-It dissolved the National Waterworks and Sewerage System (NAWASA) and created in its place the Metropolitan Waterworks and Sewerage System (MWSS).
+It dissolved the National Waterworks and Sewerage Authority (NAWASA) and created in its place the Metropolitan Waterworks and Sewerage System (MWSS).
 MWSS was thus given the mandate “to ensure an uninterrupted and adequate supply and distribution of potable water for domestic and other purposes at just and equitable rates.”
 The proper operation and maintenance of sewerage systems was likewise part of its mandate.

 DECLARATION OF POLICY

 The establishment, operation, and maintenance of waterworks systems, because they deliver essential services that are vital to public health and safety, must be supervised and controlled by the State.